-&lt;sup>12 Last available data.
+20 Last available data.
 Sources: World Bank; Transparency International; Freedom House; Global Gender Gap Report (World Economic Forum); Eurostat; OECDStats.
 See Appendix for detailed references.

-The Freedom House evaluates the freedom of the press through 23 methodology questions divided into three broad categories: the legal environment, the political environment, and the economic environment.
+The Freedom House evaluates the freedom of the press through 23 methodology questions divided broad categories: three environment, the political environment, and the economic environment.
 These include measurements of the robustness of political news, the safety of journalists, the extent of state intrusion in media affairs, and an evaluation of any onerous legal or economic pressures the press are subject to.
 According to these criteria, the Slovakian press is reasonably free (26) and on a par with many of the other PROMISE countries (Fig.1.6).

-Slovakia is also among those with the biggest gender gap (0,694, Fig.1.7) and ranks at the 74th position out of 144 in the Global Gender Gap Report 2017.
+Slovakia is also among those with the biggest gender gap (0.694, Fig.1.7) and ranks at the 74th position out of 144 in the Global Gender Gap Report 2017.

-The Slovak Republic has a low share of the population achieving tertiary-level qualifications (22%) (Fig.1.8), but the percentage of internet users is relatively high (80,5%) (Fig.1.9).
+The Slovak Republic has a low share of the population achieving tertiary-level qualifications (22%) (Fig.1.8), but the percentage of internet users is relatively high (80.5%) (Fig.1.9).